sebastjan-hribar/sebastjan-hribar.github.io/_posts/2021-09-04-tachiban-with-hanami.markdown

 end
 {% endhighlight %}

+Also don't forget to setup the delivery configuration in the `environment.rb`.

 ### 4.4 Routes
 In order for the code below to work these routes have to be defined: